 PLYMOUTH POLICE SPECIAL OPERATIONS DAY

-This program will feature presentations from the following units; Mounted Unit, School Resource Officer, K-9 Unit, Motorcycles, Marine Unit, Street Crimes Unit and MetroLEC SWAT.
+This program will feature presentations from the following units: Mounted Unit, K-9 Unit, Motorcycles, Marine Unit, Street Crimes Unit and MetroLEC SWAT.
 Lunch generously provided by Chef Stephen Coe and his SWAT Culinary Assault Vehicle.

-Students will also participate in a beekeeping presentation and honey tasting, and will make homemade salsa to share with the group.
+Students will participate in a beekeeping presentation and honey tasting and will do a planting activity to take home.